aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

 Zero touch provisioning (ZTP) simplifies the process of checking the ZTP installation status for a cluster.
 The ZTP status moves through three phases: cluster installation, cluster configuration, and ZTP done.

 Cluster installation phase

-The cluster installation phase is shown by the `ManagedCluster` CR `ManagedClusterJoined` condition.
+:   The cluster installation phase is shown by the `ManagedCluster` CR `ManagedClusterJoined` condition.
 If the `ManagedCluster` CR does not have this condition, or the condition is set to `False`, the cluster is still in the installation phase.
 Additional details about installation are available from the `AgentClusterInstall` and `ClusterDeployment` CRs.
 For more information, see "Troubleshooting GitOps ZTP".

 Cluster configuration phase

-The cluster configuration phase is shown by a `ztp-running` label applied the `ManagedCluster` CR for the cluster.
+:   The cluster configuration phase is shown by a `ztp-running` label applied the `ManagedCluster` CR for the cluster.

 ZTP done

-Cluster installation and configuration is complete in the ZTP done phase.
+:   Cluster installation and configuration is complete in the ZTP done phase.
 This is shown by the removal of the `ztp-running` label and addition of the `ztp-done` label to the `ManagedCluster` CR.
 The `ztp-done` label shows that the configuration has been applied and the baseline DU configuration has completed cluster tuning.

     The transition to the ZTP done state is conditional on the compliant state of a Red Hat Advanced Cluster Management (RHACM) static validator inform policy.
 This policy captures the existing criteria for a completed installation and validates that it moves to a compliant state only when ZTP provisioning of the spoke cluster is complete.

     The validator inform policy ensures the configuration of the distributed unit (DU) cluster is fully applied and Operators have completed their initialization.
 The policy validates the following:

     -   The target `MachineConfigPool` contains the expected entries and has finished updating.
 All nodes are available and not degraded.

     -   The SR-IOV Operator has completed initialization as indicated by at least one `SriovNetworkNodeState` with `syncStatus: Succeeded`.

     -   The PTP Operator daemon set exists.

         The policy captures the existing criteria for a completed installation and validates that it moves to a compliant state only when ZTP provisioning of the spoke cluster is complete.

         The validator inform policy is included in the reference group `PolicyGenTemplate` CRs.
 For reliable indication of the ZTP done state, this validator inform policy must be included in the ZTP pipeline.

 ### Creating a validator inform policy

 Use the following procedure to create a validator inform policy that provides an indication of when the zero touch provisioning (ZTP) installation and configuration of the deployed cluster is complete.
 This policy can be used for deployments of single node clusters, three-node clusters, and standard clusters.

+**Procedure**

 1. Create a stand-alone `PolicyGenTemplate` custom resource (CR) that contains the source file `validatorCRs/informDuValidator.yaml`.
 You only need one stand-alone `PolicyGenTemplate` CR for each cluster type.